-Call-in:
+19.07 Call-in:

-- 19.05 (a) An em - (a) An employee who is requested by their Supervisor to attend a meeting on their regularly scheduled day off, and who attends such meeting, shall be paid at their straight time hourly rate. - (b) An employee who reports for work, as scheduled, who has not previously been advised not to attend on that day, shall be provided with a minimum four (4) hour work opportunity or straight time pay in lieu thereof. - (c) Where, after the completion of an employee's normal shift the employee is called at home and requested to return to work, they shall be paid time and one-half (1-1/2) for each hour of attendance with a minimum payment of three (3) hours. - 19.06 It is agreed that time spent in court as a result of work-related subpoenas is considered working time.
+- (a) An employee who is requested by their Supervisor to attend a meeting on their regularly scheduled day off, and who attends such meeting, shall be paid at their straight time hourly rate. - (b) An employee who reports for work, as scheduled, who has not previously been advised not to attend on that day, shall be provided with a minimum four (4) hour work opportunity or straight time pay in lieu thereof.

+- (c) Where, after the completion of an employee's normal shift the employee is called at home and requested to return to work, they shall be paid time and one-half (1-1/2) for each hour of attendance with a minimum payment of three (3) hours.

+- 19.08 It is agreed that time spent in court as a result of work-related subpoenas is considered working time.
 It is also agreed that last-minute changes to court schedules, e.g. remands, should not result in Employees losing wages for scheduled shifts.
 Where an Employee is required to attend court on a day which they are normally scheduled to work, and where the hearing is cancelled, the Employee will contact their supervisor.
-At the employer's discretion, the Employee will either receive their regular wages for the day, or be provided the opportunity to work during their regular shift hours. - 19.07 Meals, and paid meal time, shall be provided when employees are required to remain on the premises during a meal time.
-Such meal time shall be for a period of thirty (30) minutes. - 19.08 (a) Shift Premium of \$1 per hour is payable for time worked in the shelter, or safe-space, during the following hours: - 11 pm Friday to 7 am Monday (i.e. includes all Saturday and Sunday) - 11 pm Monday to 7 am Tuesday - 11 pm Tuesday to 7 am Wednesday - 11 pm Wednesday to 7 am Thursday - 11 pm Thursday to 7 am Friday
+At the employer's discretion, the Employee will either receive their regular wages for the day, or be provided the opportunity to work during their regular shift hours.

+- 19.09 Meals, and paid meal time, shall be provided when employees are required to remain on the premises during a meal time.
+Such meal time shall be for a period of thirty (30) minutes.

+- 19.10 (a) Night Shift Premium of \$1 per hour is payable for time worked in the shelter, or safe-space, during the following hours:

+- 11 pm Friday to 7 am Saturday

+- 11 pm Saturday to 7am Sunday

+- 11 pm Sunday to 7am Monday

+- 11 pm Monday to 7 am Tuesday

+- 11 pm Tuesday to 7 am Wednesday

+- 11 pm Wednesday to 7 am Thursday

+- 11 pm Thursday to 7 am Friday

-- (b) Effective at 11 pm on Nov.
-1, 2014, shift premium of \$1 per hour is payable for the time worked in the shelter, or safe-space, during the following hours: - 11 pm Friday to 7 am Saturday - 11 pm Saturday to 7 am Sunday - 19.09 It is understood that premiums will neither be duplicated nor pyramided except that, effective 11 pm on Nov.
-1, 2014 employees who qualify for the shift premium in 19.07 (b) shall also qualify for and be paid the shift premium in 19.07 (a).
+- (b) Weekend shift premium of \$1 per hour is payable for the time worked in the shelter, or safe-space, during the following hours:

+- 11 pm Friday to 11:59 pm Sunday

+- 19.11 It is understood that premiums will neither be duplicated nor pyramided except for employees who qualify for the weekend shift premium in 19.10 (b) shall also qualify for and be paid the night shift premium in 19.10 (a).